k4zmu2a/SpaceCadetPinball/README.md

 <!-- markdownlint-disable-file MD033 -->

-# 3D Pinball for Windows – Space Cadet
+# SpaceCadetPinball

 ## Summary

-Reverse engineering of `3D Pinball for Windows – Space Cadet`, a game bundled with Windows.
+Reverse engineering of `3D Pinball for Windows - Space Cadet`, a game bundled with Windows.

-## About the original game

-3D Pinball for Windows – Space Cadet is a pinball video game developed by Cinematronics and published by Maxis in 1995.
-It features pre-rendered 3D graphics and three tables—Space Cadet, Skullduggery, and Dragon's Keep.
-On each table, there are displays on the side that show the players' score, ball number, player number, a display for various information and a table-specific image.
+3D Pinball for Windows - Space Cadet was a pinball video game developed by Cinematronics and published by Maxis in 1995.

 ## How to play

 Place compiled executable into a folder containing original game resources (not included).\
 Supports data files from Windows and Full Tilt versions of the game.

-Use your keyboard or mouse to control the flipper

 ## Known source ports